geut/mithril-transition/README.md

 This option enable the history function to work with the ```window.history```.

 #### styleParent
-When the transition begins the library set a style in the parent element and remove it when the transition is finished.
+Before that the transition begin, the library set a style in the parent element and remove it when the transition is finished.
 You can customize this styles of even disable setting in false the option.
 ```javascript
 default = {
     width: '100%',